-Students who have completed coursework but have exceeded statute of limitation (number of years allowed) for completion of degree and have petitioned and received permission from Committee on Academic Procedures to continue, must register for "Continuous Registration" for
+Students who have completed coursework but have exceeded statute of limitation (number of years allowed) for completion of degree and have petitioned and received permission from Committee on Academic Procedures to continue, must register for "Continuous Registration" for every semester student is doing research and/or writing for DMin Research Project.
+The cost of the course is equivalent to one credit.

-Mentoring DMin and DMin in Spiritual Renewal, Contemplative Practice, and Strategic Leadership
+DMin in Spiritual Renewal, Contemplative Practice, and Strategic Leadership